JavaScript is required

 • breach bail conditions, such as not reporting to police or missing curfew.

-The penalty for these offences is 3 months imprisonment.
+The maximum penalty for these offences is 3 months imprisonment.

-A person may be charged with the new offences, in addition to having their bail varied or revoked.
+Where a person fails to follow the rules, they may be charged with the new offences.
+They can also have their bail varied or revoked.

 The new laws also streamline bail revocation processes.
 Police are now allowed to bring a person they have arrested for breaching bail conditions directly to court (instead of waiting for a bail justice).

-More crimes to face the toughest bail tests
+More crimes to face our toughest ‘exceptional circumstances’ bail test

 • armed robbery